hubertkolcz/NoiseVsRandomness/presentations/SPEECH_SCENARIO_19SLIDES_FINAL.md

 **[Validation approach]**

 > "To address this, we generated 30 synthetic devices with controlled bias levels: 10 low-bias (54-55% '1' frequency), 10 medium-bias (56-57%), 10 high-bias (58-59%).
 This allows proper validation of our methods with adequate statistical power.
-Results: NN achieves 73.2% balanced accuracy, LR achieves 71.8%—both validated at p<10⁻⁹."
+Results: NN achieves 59% accuracy, LR achieves 60%—both validated at p<10⁻⁹."

 ---